 Portuguese is Brazil’s only official and national language, and Spanish is not much preferred.
 As Portuguese is like Spanish, your Spanish ability can assist you in grasping a few concepts rapidly.

-Almost 50% of South Americans speak Spanish, like Brazilian Portuguese.
+Almost 50% of South American speak Spanish, like Brazilian Portuguese.

 6. Spanish speakers in Africa

-Unlike the Western Hemisphere, Africa has a small number of Spanish-speaking inhabitants.
+Unlike the Western Hemisphere, Africa has a few Spanish-speaking inhabitants.

 The only African country with an outstanding number is Equatorial Guinea (República de Guinea Equatorial).
 This is because, since 1944, this has been the official and national language.